 The technology being used is unique in its ability to recover populations of specific cells based upon their biophysical properties in a sterile environment and without impacting the cells, enabling their maintenance and viability for further analysis and use in biomedical research.
 As the technology does not use cell markers, cells are recovered in their native, unbiased state, and previously undetected or rare cell populations can be recovered.
 This is a powerful tool for advancing the new understanding of the tumor microenvironment and cancer disease progression.

 CytoRecovery plans to have their first products available for researchers next year.

-Steve turner, CEO says, “We chose the VTCRC for our office location primarily because of proximity to the Virginia Tech laboratories and scientists with whom we collaborate, and the informal, innovation environment that it has successfully established.”
+Steve turner, CEO says, “We chose the VTCRC for our office location primarily because of the proximity to Virginia Tech and scientists with whom we collaborate.”

 To learn more, visit them at www.cytorecovery.com.

 To learn more about our #SpaceWithPurpose, email email@example.com.